algrt-hm/gollm/README.md

 ## Usage

 ```
-gollm:
-	-c	use ChatGPT
-	-g	use Gemini
+gollm [options] [model]

+        options:
         -h      show (this) help
-	-f	use Cerebras
         -lg     list Gemini models
-	-p	use Perplexity
         -t      test API keys (note: they will be displayed)
         -l      enable logging of model interactions to ~/gollm_logs.jsonl
         -q      quiet mode: turns off logging and all non-essential output
+        -rl     [index] show the log index, or if an index is provided, show the LLM response

+        model:
+        -c      use ChatGPT
+        -g      use Gemini
+        -f      use Cerebras
+        -p      use Perplexity

         API keys should be set using the environment variables below:

         # For Perplexity
         export PERPLEXITY_API_KEY="your Perplexity API key here"

         # For ChatGPT
         export OPENAI_API_KEY="your OpenAI API key here"

         # For Gemini
         export GEMINI_API_KEY="your Gemini API key here"

         # For Cerebras
         export CEREBRAS_API_KEY="your Cerebras API key here"
 ```

 ## Logging